sophof/blaise/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* fixed bug where the word 'fields' anywhere in a variable would prevent a correct parse of the datamodel
+* fixed bug where STRING fields with escaped characters would get incorrectly written to a fwf file.

 ## Test environments
 * local Ubuntu docker container, R-devel